Threat Hunting with a Focus on Securing Devices

 Some SMEs, however, find the burden of sourcing and managing EDR daunting.
 Imagining the work and the trade-off with revenue generation, EDR becomes a low priority.
 Plus, the plausibility of their business being attacked just seems too low.
 The business owner with a 5 person staff, a website, CRM and online payroll system may not see this level of cybersecurity as essential.
 The risk, however, is that when an attack occurs…they know it could have been prevented.

 An EDR tool can provide the reassurance a small business owner needs to ensure their network is locked down and aware of its surroundings.

 Sourcing a Managed Endpoint Detection Tool

 Perhaps the best solution for many SMEs is a Managed Detection and Response (MDR) tool.
-Offering a blend of start-of-the-art detection software with human intervention, and MDR tool provides endpoint protection without the massive overhead.
+Offering a blend of state-of-the-art detection software with human intervention, an MDR tool provides endpoint protection without the massive overhead.

 CYDEF’s SMART-Monitor service combines our proprietary technology with a team of cyber security analysts, who monitor and manage your endpoints.
 For SMBs on a shoestring budget, this solution can provide the peace of mind at a cost you can afford.